kaoudis/vulnparty-js/README.md

 # ssrfable-server

+## Warning
+Hopefully it goes without saying but please don't use this code in production or for anything serious; the normal [GPLv3+](https://www.gnu.org/licenses/gpl-3.0.en.html) warnings apply here.

+## How to Contribute
 Have an idea or want to see something else here?
 Make a pull request or open an issue please :)

-## Warning
-Hopefully it goes without saying but please don't use this code in production or for anything serious; the normal [GPLv3+](https://www.gnu.org/licenses/gpl-3.0.en.html) warnings apply here.
+0. Identify the CVE(s), CWE(s), or other vulnerable things you'd like to reproduce in Node here
+1. Code up your commits, preferably including tests to prove your addition works (fails) as intended
+2. Document what you did and how the endpoint or functionality added is meant to be vulnerable, with references, in [the correct place](https://github.com/kaoudis/vulnparty-js/blob/main/doc/vulns.md).
+3. (optional) Add your name or handle to CREDITS.md
+4. Open your PR

-## Note
+### Note
 PRs to fix the app vulns or upgrade from vulnerable dependency versions will be rejected

 ## Overview